John Henry Eldred Jr. Foundation

 Based on leadership statements and funding patterns, successful applications demonstrate:

-1. Root Cause Focus: The foundation explicitly seeks organizations that "champion solutions that get to the root causes of community challenges" rather than addressing surface-level symptoms.
+1. Root Cause Focus: The foundation explicitly seeks organisations that "champion solutions that get to the root causes of community challenges" rather than addressing surface-level symptoms.
 Applications should articulate how proposed work creates systemic change.

-• Partnership with other community organizations
+• Partnership with other community organisations

 • Shared power and accountability with community members